-The Associate of Arts in Music Degree will focus on establishing a solid music foundation in music theory, music literature, applied instrumental and voice lessons, piano proficiency, and participation in solo performances as well as various music ensembles.
-These foundational studies are in preparation and designed for transferability to higher education institutions by the serious music student wishing to complete a Bachelor of Arts or Bachelor of Music Degree.
+The Associate of Arts in Music Degree is a two-year program of foundational instruction in music theory, applied instrumental, voice or music composition, piano proficiency, solo and ensemble performance practice, and music history.
+These foundational studies are designed for transferability to higher education institutions by the serious music student wishing to complete a Bachelor of Arts or Bachelor of Music Degree.
 Music ensembles are open for participation to the general student body by permission of the ensemble director.
+Instrumental, voice and music composition lessons are also available to nonmusic major students.